AdobeDocs/journeys.en/help/using/about/limitations.md

 ## Adobe Campaign actions limitations

 * Adobe Campaign Standard Transactional Messaging has a scale of 50 000 messages per hour maximum across channels for a given instance.
 See [Adobe Campaign Standard Product Description](https://helpx.adobe.com/legal/product-descriptions/campaign-standard.html).
-* The **Segment qualification** activity should not be used in conjunction with Adobe Campaign Standard Transactional Messaging due to throughput constraints.

 ## Events limitations